Ardbeg House

 About Ardbeg House

 Ardbeg House is nestled on the shore in the picturesque village of Port Ellen, with unsurpassed views of the ever-changing Atlantic Ocean.
 It is just a short hop from Ardbeg’s historic Distillery, which has clung to Islay’s rocky south coast for more than 200 years.
-Situated in the heart of the village, the House is close by to amenities, convenient for visitors travelling by sea or air, as well as offering easy access to countryside walks, boat trips and Islay’s stunning beaches.
+Situated in the heart of the village, the guest house is close by to amenities, convenient for visitors travelling by sea or air, as well as offering easy access to countryside walks, boat trips and Islay’s stunning beaches for the perfect Scottish whisky getaway.

 History